tinatlewisl/Tina-Lewis/content/en/authors/admin/_index.md

 I am Hilda Ibriga, currently a PhD student in Statistics at Purdue University, working under the supervision of Prof. [Bruce Craig](https://www.stat.purdue.edu/~bacraig/) and Prof. [Wei Sun](https://web.ics.purdue.edu/~sun244/).

 My research interests include the theoretical analysis of tensors and their application to machine learning.
 I am especially interested in developing tensor analysis methods that can be used to boost the performance of recommender systems, missing data recovery and personalized recommendations algorithms.
-To this end my PhD research is centered around the theory of tensors but also in developping tools to facilitate the integrations of tensor methods into pre-existing machine learning algorithms.
+To this end my PhD research is centered around the theory of tensors but also in developing tools to facilitate the integrations of tensor methods into pre-existing machine learning algorithms.

 I have also worked on applied projects in reinforcement learning and would like to pursue more work in this field in the coming years.